What does it do?

 Your dropdown is ready.

-STEP 3: We need to enter the Vlookup function:
+STEP 3: We need to enter the Vlookup function in the Excel Vlookup example:

 The Vlookup arguments: